pitronicteam/AF-XLiteEx/README.md

 *  LED-off:Complete

 ## How to use
-*  Soldering wires to connect the charge board with motherboard.Follow the pictures below.
+*  Soldering wires to connect the charge board with X-Lite motherboard.
+Follow the pictures below:

 ![battery](photo/battery.jpg?raw=true "battery")